afunyun/BatchGrader/docs/codebase_best_practices.md

 ## Last updated: 2025-05-20

+### Testing

+- Avoid explicit loops in tests.
+Prefer `pytest.mark.parametrize` or similar mechanisms for generating multiple test cases.
+This improves test reporting and clarity.

 This document outlines best practices for maintaining and extending the BatchGrader codebase.
 It incorporates lessons learned from recent refactoring efforts and serves as a guide for consistent, maintainable code.

 ## 1. Import Structure